119 South St., BUS 200

 Big Rapids, MI

 The School of Digital Media at Ferris State University is the place to find majors aimed at students who want to be creative storytellers.
-The school boasts of three programs that are unique, state-of-the-art and forward thinking.
+The school boasts of four programs that are unique, state-of-the-art and forward thinking.

 Seeking to develop both the creative spirit as well as the technical know-how to deliver stories effectively, students engage with industry standard software and equipment through project-oriented course work to learn their craft.
 In each major this applied approach to learning is coupled with small class sizes, internships with industry leaders, a proven track record of success and faculty who bring the perfect blend of education and industry experience.Digital Media